UAE witnesses surge in British business setups

 PHOTO

-Dubai: The UAE is witnessing a surge in market entry of new British business, according to GCC-based corporate services provider CBD Corporate Services, stating a 23% increase in British setups year on year.
+The UAE, with a 23% increase in British setups year on year, is witnessing a surge in market entry of new British business, according to GCC-based corporate services provider CBD Corporate Services.

 The most recent economic forecast from the British Chambers of Commerce (BCC) predicts that the economy will plunge into recession before the end of 2022, with inflation spiking to a staggering 14%.
 This sharp downturn will be driven by a combination of factors including weakening consumer demand and currency, rise in costs and slowing growth in global trade.